 You state: Just because you believe that something isn’t an “accurate representation of what the theory [says]” doesn’t mean that you’re right, and doesn’t make the other person wrong or a liar.”
 If they are accurately representing evolutionary theory, then they should be able to bring out an example of a text that supports their point.
-This is a direct challenge to you and to CSE—to examine any modern mainstream textbook on evolution or molecular biology and let me know and every other reader know where it says that chromosome number is related to organism complexity.
+This is a direct challenge to you and to Creation Today—to examine any modern mainstream textbook on evolution or molecular biology and let me know and every other reader know where it says that chromosome number is related to organism complexity.
 You won’t find it.
 I teach on this subject and have used many texts.
 The fact is that the evidence states otherwise.
 In fact, there is a name for a related phenomenon—the C-value paradox.
 This concept is that genome size does not correspond with organism complexity.

 Unfortunately, you are missing the point.
 The goal of the article is not to say that the number of chromosomes is related to evolution, but rather to demonstrate that evolution picks and chooses what to look for in order to make the theory seem possible!
 You can arrange things in an order all day long, but it does not represent a relationship between the two things.
 The following example should demonstrate this:

 Here we have the famous fork evolution.
 Notice the amazing way that the fork evolved from the knife over millions of years!
 See?
 Arranging things in order, based on appearance or anything else, does not prove they had a common ancestor, but instead a common designer.